WebOfTrustInfo/rwot7-toronto/README.md

 ##  Topics & Advance Readings

-In advance of the design workshop, all participants produced a one-or-two page topic paper to be shared with the other attendees on either:
+In advance of the design workshop, all participants are encouraged to produce a one-or-two page topic paper to be shared with the other attendees on either:

-* A specific problem that they wanted to solve with a web-of-trust solution, and why current solutions (PGP or CA-based PKI) can't address the problem?
+* A specific problem that they wanted to solve with a web-of-trust solution, and why current solutions (PGP or CA-based PKI) can't address the problem
-* A specific solution related to the web-of-trust that you'd like others to use or contribute to?
+* A specific solution related to the web-of-trust that you'd like others to use or contribute to

 This should be uploaded to [Topics & Advance Readings directory](topics-and-advance-readings).

 Here are the advanced readings to date:

 ### Primers
 These primers overview major topics which are likely to be discussed at the design workshop.
 If you read nothing else, read these.
 (But really, read as much as you can!)